babelfish-for-postgresql/babelfish_project_website/_usage/security.md

 ## Babelfish security

-Security is an important topic which has to be addressed in a professional manner.
-Therefore we want to give an overview of how security is handled and what can be done to make the database more robust and resistant against attack.
-To cover the topic, we need to address the following issues:

-- Network security and authentication
-- User management and roles
+Babelfish provides a safe environment by:

+- supporting encryption with configurable client SSL connections.
+- securing Babelfish objects with predefined roles.

-Let's discuss each of those topics in more detail.
+The following sections discuss each of those topics in more detail.

-### Handling SSL
+### Handling SSL for client connections

 When a client connects to port 1433, Babelfish compares the SSL setting sent during the client handshake to the Babelfish SSL parameter setting